 Speaking of Miss Andretti, she holds the Caulfield course record for 1200 metres, which she established in 2007 while winning the Group 1 Newmarket about a month after the Geoffrey Belmaine is run.

-Some racing sites make it easy to think that she was the winner of the Geoffrey Belmaine Stakes, until you pause and realize that Miss Andretti was taken from David Mueller and handed to Lee Freedman in autumn of 2006.
+Some racing sites make it easy to think that she was the winner of the Geoffrey Belmaine Stakes, until you pause and realise that Miss Andretti was taken from David Mueller and handed to Lee Freedman in autumn of 2006.
 Freeman took a horse that looked average at best and turned her into a Group 1 monster.
 After Freeman took over, Miss Andretti won or placed in eight consecutive races, including four Group 1s.

 As for the other winners, the inaugural race was won by Londolozi in 2000.
 She won a couple of Group 3s, had a few good runs in some Group 2s, but only tried one Group 1 in a respectable career when she made 49 starts.